Measuring memorization in RLHF for code completion

+We next analyze the potential for the RLFT model to memorize reward model training data via the reward model signal used during the RL fine-tuning stage.
+First, we check the reward model has fit its training data well by measuring the distribution of reward scores it assigns to \geminisensitivedata.
+In \Cref{fig: exp_sens_dist}, we plot the scores of both positively and negatively labelled examples from \geminisensitivedata{} under three reward models: a reward model that was \emph{not} trained on \geminidata{} (RM.1), a reward model trained solely on \geminidata{} (referred to as RM.2), and a reward model that included \geminidata{} and other Python datasets in its training dataset (referred to as RM.3).
+Clearly, the reward models that included \geminisensitivedata{} in their training data assign high scores to positive examples and low scores to negative examples, while the two distributions of scores for examples with ground truth positive and negative labels, respectively are very close to one another when scored by a reward model that did not train on \geminisensitivedata{}.
 We then evaluate if the RLFT model is able to memorize (and then regurgitate) the reward model's training data after RL optimization.
 We perform RL fine-tuning on prompts from \geminidata{} (we refer to this model as RLFT.2), where we use RM.3 as the reward model (this model was trained on \geminidata{}).
 We initialize RLFT.2 from a model that was not fine-tuned on \geminidata{} (referred to as FT.2).